Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/pivot_point/active_element.rst

 With *Active element as Pivot* set to active, all transformations will occur relative to the active element.

-:doc:`Read more about selecting different pivot points </editors/3dview/transform/transform_control/pivot_point/index>`
+Read more about selecting different
+:doc:`Pivot Points </editors/3dview/transform/transform_control/pivot_point/index>`

 .. figure:: /images/3D_interaction-Transform_control-Pivot_point-Active_element-selected-active-element.jpg